 12. H1N1 flu: 2009

-The H1N1 virus was discovered in the United States in the spring of 2009, and it soon spread throughout the nation and the rest of the world.
-The swine flu made news due to this outbreak.
+The H1N1 virus was discovered in the spring of 2009 in the United States.
+It soon spread throughout the nation and the rest of the world, making swine flu news.

 The CDC calculates 12,469 fatalities, 274,304 hospitalizations, and 60.8 million cases nationwide.